 This means that in order to truly advance this field, health care providers, researchers and payers need to invest in big data analytics in cancer treatment focused on measuring the value of immunotherapy.
 This will require developing and popularizing the right tools, something that is luckily happening through innovative partnerships.

-Their latest product which can drive the value based measurements of cancer immunotherapy is DANNY, a tool which allows providers to leverage big data in order to help provide personalized oncology to their patients.
-Through utilizing big data analytics in cancer treatments and accessing data from across borders and systems, providers will be able to more accurately predict patient survival rates, thus more accurately measuring the value of each treatment.
+Their latest product which can drive the value-based measurements of cancer immunotherapy is DANNY, a tool that allows providers to leverage big data in order to help provide personalized oncology to their patients.
+By utilizing big data analytics in cancer treatments and accessing data from across borders and systems, providers will be able to more accurately predict patient survival rates, thus more accurately measuring the value of each treatment.

 In order to more fully take advantage of advances in cancer immunotherapy, more money and time must be invested in further research.
 While initial results are promising, these therapies still have the potential to provide even more value to patients.
-This becomes particularly important as health care systems rightfully focus on evaluation of immunotherapy treatment ….
+This becomes particularly important as health care systems rightfully focus on the evaluation of immunotherapy treatment.